Create and Update Products with WooCommerce API

 Just click that big button.

-One more thing to notion, please make sure that your REST API isn’t disabled on the WordPress level, for example it is possible to do with this code.
-Also there are plugins for that.
+One more thing to notion, please make sure that your REST API isn’t disabled on the WordPress level, for example, with this code.
+Also, there are plugins for that.

-So for all the example below we assume that we have two variables declared – $key
+So for all the examples below, we assume that we have the following variables declared:

 Create Product with WooCommerce API